**It** doesn’t really matter to the buyer.

 Add social proof to bring congruence to your content

 If you noticed, I added proof in the form of a screenshot about how I ranked on Google Image Search in the previous section organically.
-By giving your readers proof then and there, you are elevating your brand’s trustworthiness, increasing authority and positioning as an expert in the industry.
+By giving your readers instant proof, you are deleting your reader’s doubts even before they appear in their minds.

-Because marketing and sales is all about BEING relevant to your audience through – relevant content, connection, and relevant social proof.
+Because marketing and sales is all about resonating with your audience through – relevant content, connection, and social proof.

-It’s not just true for readers, even Google understands that including proof, customer reviews in the form of testimonials is a sign of authenticity and reliability.
+Social proof is not just to increase conversions amongst readers, even Google understands that including proof, customer reviews in the form of testimonials is a sign of authenticity and reliability.

 By using Pattern Interrupt Techniques.

-Pattern interrupt is a psychological approach to shifting your reader’s focus and alter behavior.
+Pattern interrupt is a psychological approach to shifting your reader’s focus and influence their behavior.

 How can you use this psychological phenomenon to keep your readers interested in your content?